joey2005/TaskManager/README.md

 # TaskManager

-This is the pair-programming project repo for team {angrajlatake, cronkmeister and joey2005}.
+This is the pair-programming project repo for team SetState=Developer{angrajlatake, cronkmeister and joey2005}.